tueimage/8dc00-mia/README.md

 6.	analyze the performance of the medical image analysis methods using appropriate validation metrics and interpret the results in a scientific report.

 ## Use of Canvas
 This GitHub page contains information about the course and the study material.
-The [Canvas page of the course](https://canvas.tue.nl/courses/24327) will be used only for sharing course information that cannot be made public, quizzes, submission of the practical work and posting questions to the instructors and teaching assistants (in the Discussion section).
+The [Canvas page of the course](https://canvas.tue.nl/courses/17910) will be used only for sharing course information that cannot be made public, quizzes, submission of the practical work and posting questions to the instructors and teaching assistants (in the Discussion section).
 Students are highly encouraged to use the Discussion section in Canvas for general questions (e.g., issues with programming environment, methodology questions).

 TLDR: GitHub is for content, Canvas for communication and submission of assignments.

 ## Schedule
 The 2023 edition of the course will be given on campus.
-The lectures will not be recorded to encourage on-campus participation.
+The lectures will not be recorded to encourage on-campus participation post-covid.

 The schedule is as follows: